 There is a certain feeling of freedom associated with mobile medical alerts.
 Luckily, the company’s mobile solution manages to deliver the feeling.
 The mobile device uses the AT&T network.
 In addition, it updates the user’s location via GPS every 15 minutes.

 If you choose to bundle the GPS device with an MXD unit, the monthly fee for the unit is $15.
-When it comes to Rescue Alert, BBB (Better Business Bureau) rated all their products A+, including the GPS system.
-Hence, the quality of their equipment and services is fully verified.
+When it comes to Rescue Alert, BBB (Better Business Bureau) rated all its products A+, including the GPS system.
+Hence, the quality of its equipment and services is fully verified.

 Additional upgrades are not the company’s strongest suit.
 As a matter of fact, Rescue Alert only has three extra accessories.
 For $10 a month, MyActive Alert is a fall-detection pendant compatible with the in-home models.
 It automatically calls for help in case of a fall, even if you can’t press the button.
 The pendant has a coverage of 600 to 1000 feet and is 100% waterproof.
 However, we were unimpressed with this fall-detection device’s performance since it failed to register some very serious falls in our tests.

 You can also upgrade your safety with wall buttons.
 They’re easily mounted anywhere in the home, but it’s highly recommended you place them in the bathroom or along the stairwell.
-Once again, these buttons are compatible with MXD and MXD3G.
+Once again, these buttons are compatible with the MXD.
 Additional wall buttons will cost you $5 per month each.

 Unfortunately, there’s neither a voice extender nor fire detectors.
-Furthermore, not one Rescue Alert distributor offers an automatic medication dispenser, although their MXD devices are easily configured to monitor such devices.
+Furthermore, not one Rescue Alert distributor offers an automatic medication dispenser, although the MXD devices are easily configured to monitor such devices.